mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 For absorbance equal 0.5 program returned two values: 21.47501868 and 103.41541963.
 Quick look at the graph shows that value we are looking for is 21.475.

 But why there are two values and how to identify correct one?
-It is easy If we o back to the fitting and check what kind of function was used to fit data.
+It is easy If we go back to the fitting and check what kind of function was used to fit data.
 I used parabola (quadratic), ascending arm of the parabola to be exact.
 Therefore for each point within x range (5-70) one can expect that quadratic function will have additional solution from descending arm, outside of the x scope.
 In reality our fitting function looks like this:

 ![quadratic fit full][quad_fit]